 You’ll have a full range of motion in these pants, and look stylish to boot.
 The Silver Ridges come in 15 colors (yes 15!) so you can choose whether you want to blend in or stand out on the trail.

 North Face Paramount Convertible Hiking Pants

 What We Love: Convertible | Many pockets | Some stretch | 4 colors

 If you’re a fan of big name brands when buying outdoor gear, North Face comes in hot with a pair of functional hiking pants that will keep you comfortable on any trail.

 These pants are carefully crafted with polyester and elastane, giving you the perfect amount of stretch for flexibility while you hike.
-The polyester is rather durable so you won’t have to worry about walking through dense brush or overgrowth and the elastic properties also makes these pants super comfy.
+The polyester is rather durable so you won’t have to worry about walking through dense brush or overgrowth and the elastic properties also make these pants super comfy.

-Similar to the pants above, these also zip off at the knee, giving you versatility when it comes to how you’d like to where them.
+Similar to the pants above, these also zip off at the knee, giving you versatility when it comes to how you’d like to wear them.
 The waist is also completed with a drawcord so you’re able to keep them from slipping off your hips even while carrying a heavy, sagging pack.

 You get plenty of pockets, with two in the front and the back with one on the side.
 Choose from four different colors and get hiking!